-Bridgetown gem-based plugins/themes which provide source manifests may add content to your site such as layouts, pages, static files, and Liquid components from folders in the gem.
+Bridgetown gem-based plugins/themes which provide source manifests may add content to your site such as layouts, resources, static files, and components from folders in the gem.

 If you ever need to override some of that content, you can use the